-The inconvenience is that it has not been refreshed for quite a while and has now been outperformed by new emulators.
+The inconvenience is that it has not refresh for quite a while and now outperform by new emulators.
 There is likewise a variant of MS-DOS that has an astounding similarity.
 However, it lacks the stability of the sound and user interface.
 The UNGR Rating for this emulator is 13/20.

 Be as it may, the venture ended as the engineer endured a hard disc crash and lost the most recent source code.
 The UNGR Rating for this Neo Geo emulator is 12/20.